micrometre/micrometre/README.md

 Hi, I'm Henok Wehibe (@micrometre)

 DevOps and Full-Stack Developer with a focus on Python, JavaScript, and Ansible.
-Python and React to build for web applications.latest project: an Automatic Number Plate Recognition (ANPR) system as a service.
+Python and React to build for web applications.

+latest project: an Automatic Number Plate Recognition (ANPR) system as a service.

 https://microanpr.com